Signatures of infinite randomness in transport properties of disordered spin chains: Introduction

 \section{Introduction}

 In one-dimensional spin systems, the interplay of quantum fluctuations and disorder leads to distinctive behavior~\cite{igloi-review,Igloi2018,Vojtareview2006}.
-Broadly speaking, in a wide class of systems and regimes, the effective disorder grows without limit at increasingly lower energies and longer length scales.
-This unique feature allows for unprecedented detail and precision in their theoretical description.
+Broadly speaking, in a wide class of systems and regimes, which include the spin-1/2 Heisenberg and XXZ models, the effective disorder grows without limit at increasingly lower energies and longer length scales.
+This unique feature allows for unprecedented detail and precision in their theoretical description, which is characterized by many universal features, for a broad range of initial bare coupling constant distributions.
 For example, thermodynamic properties can be obtained exactly at low temperatures $T$: the specific heat and the magnetic susceptibility behave as $c_V(T)\sim \left|\ln T\right|^{-\left(1+1/\psi\right)}$ and $T \chi(T) \sim \left|\ln T\right|^{-1/\psi}$, where $\psi$ is a universal exponent.
 The most striking signature of this Infinite Randomness Fixed Point (IRFP)~\cite{fisher94-xxz}, however, is the extremely broad distribution of some physical quantities.
-For example, the spin correlation function in the ground state, $C(x)=\left\langle S(0)S(x)\right \rangle$, shows a power-law decay in its arithmetic average value $C_{av} \sim x ^{-2}$, whereas its geometric average (typical) value is a stretched exponential $C_{typ} \sim e^{-\sqrt{x/\xi^\prime}}$ ~\cite{fisher94-xxz,Getelina2020,XavierHoyosMiranda_PRB_2018}.
+For example, the spin correlation function in the ground state, $C(x)=\left\langle S(0)S(x)\right \rangle$, shows a power-law decay in its arithmetic average value $C_{\text{av}} \sim x ^{-2}$, whereas its geometric average (typical) value is a stretched exponential $C_{\text{typ}} \sim e^{-\sqrt{x/\xi^\prime}}$ ~\cite{fisher94-xxz,Getelina2020,XavierHoyosMiranda_PRB_2018}.
 All of these results stem from a rather simple approximate physical picture of the ground state and the low-energy excitations.
 According to this picture, the ground state consists of a collection of singlets formed by spins at random positions and arbitrarily large distances~\cite{fisher94-xxz}, the so-called ``random singlet phase''.
 The low-energy excitations amount to breaking the most weakly bound random singlets.
 All of these results were obtained through a Strong Disorder Renormalization Group (SDRG) method, which leads to exact results when the flow of the effective disorder is governed by an IRFP ~\cite{igloi-review,Igloi2018}.